The Prepared Environment: Setting Up Your Home for Learning

 Follows consistent routines and expectations

 Remember that perfection isn't the goal.
 A prepared environment evolves with your child and family.
-Start with these principles and adapt them to your unique home, values, and circumstances.
+Start with these principles, seek guidance from Montessori professionals when available, and adapt them to your unique home, values, and circumstances.